gSchool/DNA-release-2/01-welcome/01-intro.md

  ##### !question

-I understand that all information within this course will need to be completed by 29 April 2021 **and receive 80% or greater on the Post-Assessment** to receive my Digital DNA Module 2 certificate of completion:
+I understand that all information within this course will need to be completed by 06 May 2021 **and receive 80% or greater on the Post-Assessment** to receive my Digital DNA Module 2 certificate of completion:

  ##### !end-question